adityapaikrao/AI4good-notewiz/README.md

 - Ollama installed

 ## License
-This project is licensed under an open-source or proprietary license (add details if applicable).
+This project is licensed under an open-source or proprietary license.

----

-Now it **explicitly** includes activating the virtual environment in the new terminal before pulling the model.
-Let me know if you need any more refinements! 🚀